The heat in Rome in summer is normal. In some years it gets very hot as early as mid-June, in other years not until the end of July.

 Ostia Lido

 Many Romans travel to the coast on hot days.
-There are several train lines with which you can reach the coast.
-Very comfortable is the drive to Ostia.
-You can take the local train from metro station line B Piramide to Ostia.
-Ostia belongs to the municipality of Rome and you can use the ticket for the city traffic.
+There are several train lines that can take you to the coast.
+The journey to Ostia is very comfortable.
+You can take the local train from the subway station B Piramide to Ostia.
+Ostia is part of the municipality of Rome and you can make the trip with the city transportation ticket.

-Ostia is in the summer a suburb of Rome with excellent restaurants by the sea and a small pedestrian area in the center.
-Unfortunately, the quality of the seawater in Ostia is not so exciting.
-If you want to visit a bathing establishment in Ostia, you should choose one with swimming pool.
+Ostia is a suburb of Rome with excellent restaurants by the sea and a small pedestrian area in the center.
+Unfortunately, the quality of the sea water in Ostia is not very good.
+If you want to visit a bathing establishment in Ostia, you should choose one with a swimming pool.

 Ostia Antica

-Ostia Antica is very interesting and on the way to Ostia Lido.
-This ancient port town dates back to the 7th century BC.
+A trip to Ostia and Ostia Antica is a wonderful combination.
+The origins of this ancient port city date back to the 7th century BC.
 The visible remains date back to the 4th century BC.
 Ostia Antica is located on the banks of the Tiber and served as a shipping and trading base.

-The museum grounds offer plenty of shade, especially through the tall pine trees and it blows a pleasant breeze even on hot summer days.
+The museum grounds offer plenty of shade, especially from the tall pine trees, and there is a pleasant breeze even on hot summer days.

-Public transport to Ostia Antica: local city line from the pyramid, metro station line B, to the stop Ostia Antica.
+Public Transportation to Ostia Antica: Local train on the city line from the Pyramid, metro station on line B, to the Ostia Antica stop.

 Tivoli · Villa d’Este

 Our favorite destination on hot summer days is Villa D’Este.
-Cardinal Ippolito D’Este built a palace with a huge garden here in the 16th century.
-In the garden are numerous fountains and water features for which the water is diverted from the river Aniene.
-The enormous water features and fountains refresh the air and create a pleasant microclimate.
+Cardinal Ippolito D’Este had a palace with a huge garden built here in the 16th century.
+There are numerous fountains and water features in the garden, using water from the Aniene River.
+The huge fountains and water games refresh the air and create a pleasant microclimate.

 More information about Villa d’Este.